BCRDC/Tech-Care/wsl2.md

 then, wsl2 is known as Host-IP varies every time one terminal is opened, if you wannt to set  /etc/proxychains4.conf with auto-script please refer to https://zhuanlan.zhihu.com/p/163060687

-## nvm cmd was interrupt when using Proxychains to  accelerate nodejs installation
+## nvm cmd was interrupted when using Proxychains to  accelerate nodejs installation
 https://github.com/rofl0r/proxychains-ng/issues/115